darklang/philip2/README.md

 - [bs-json](https://github.com/glennsl/bs-json) appears to be much nicer to use for decoders than Tea.Json.

 - You have to decide which standard libraries to use.
-We ended up porting lots of Elm code directly (eg using the compiler to translate it) rather than calling OCaml libraries (see https://reasonml.chat/t/advice-on-standard-library-to-use/1165)
+We ended up porting lots of Elm code directly (eg using the compiler to translate it) rather than calling OCaml libraries (see https://reasonml.chat/t/advice-on-standard-library-to-use/1165) (update: you can now use [Tablecloth](https://github.com/darklang/tablecloth) for this)

 - Elm's Result takes parameters in a different order than Tea.Result and Belt.Result.

-- Check out the [useful_elm](/useful_elm) and [useful_ocaml](/useful_ocaml) directories.
+- Check out the [useful_elm](/useful_elm) and [useful_ocaml](/useful_ocaml) directories (update: you can now use [Tablecloth](https://github.com/darklang/tablecloth) instead)
+.